KTHse/tinywebtex/README.md

 to the toolbar.
 See the TinyMCE customization documentation for details.

-You have to declare the variable WEBTEX_URL before the TinyMCE initalization and point it to the base URL for the WebTex service.
-Typically, this have to be on the same host (and port) in order to avoid cross-site-scripting (XSS) issues.
+The source-files (*_src.css and *_src.js) are included in the package and can be used for debugging purposes.
+However, without modification only the minimized versions of these files are used and the source versions can be deleted.

+### Configuration

+You configure the plugin by declaring global variables in your page before it is used, se example below which includes the default values for these options.

 ```
 <script type="text/javascript">
-    WEBTEX_URL = '/webtex';
+    WEBTEX_URL = '/webtex'; // Base URL of the WebTex service
+    WEBTEX_SIZE = 1;        // Default WebTex image size ('D' parameter).
+    WEBTEX_MAX_LEN = 2000;  // Max length of encoded TeX expression before warning.
 </script>
 ```

+`WEBTEX_URL = "/webtex"` A string pointing to the base URL of the WebTex Service.
+Typically, this have to be on the same host (and port) in order to avoid cross-site-scripting (XSS) issues.

 There are a number of options for proxying the WebTex application into the same namespace as the site using TinyMCE to avoid XSS if you use Apache httpd, like mod_jk or mod_proxy, see the Apache documentation for details.
 There should be similar possibilities for other web servers.

-The source-files (*_src.css and *_src.js) are included in the package and can be used for debugging purposes.
-However, without modification only the minimized versions of these files are used and the source versions can be deleted.
+`WEBTEX_SIZE = 1` The default WebTex image size (the 'D' parameter to the service).

+`WEBTEX_MAX_LEN = 2000` The max length of the encoded TeX expression before the interface warns the user that the expression is too long.
+The limit is not enforced however, but the interface warns the user that the expression is too long.

+You have to consider the length of the base URI of your service and the browsers using it.
+Internet Explorer has maximum lengths of 2083 characters for a URL, and 2048 characters in the path part of the URL.
+This is most likely the most restricting limitation of this parameter, but your WebTex servlet configuration may also come into play.

 ## Build from source